Novorossiysk Fuel Oil Terminal

 Novorossiysk Fuel Oil Terminal is an oil terminal located in Novorossiysk, Russia.
 It is jointly owned by Gunvor and Novorossiysk Commercial Sea Port.
 The terminal in Novorossiysk was commissioned in 2012.
 The terminal has a capacity of 119000 m3 and a throughput of 5 million tons a year.
 The terminal in Tuapse consists of three oil handling sites with the total storage capacity of 198600 m3, including 37000 m3 of the own tanks.
 In the port of Nakhodka, Primorsky Region, it leases tanks of 67000 m3.
 The company's bunkering facilities in Primorsk Port of Leningrad Oblast have a total capacity of 219000 m3.

 Terminal

 Novorossiysk Fuel Oil Terminal is planned to accommodate tankers 40-47 thousand tons.
 However, due to the proximity of the grain terminal in court on oil and grain terminals will wind up consistently for security purposes.
 The new terminal will be located near the terminal for transshipment of diesel fuel, Jet Fuel, M100.
 Recall, OJSC Novorossiysk commercial sea port and oil trader Gunvor own 50% in LLC Novorossiysk fuel oil terminal".

+The terminal was attacked by drones and missiles that suspended its operations in May 2024.